-Below is a screenshot example of how this data is presented after being imported into a spreadsheet, click to expand.
+Below is a screenshot example of how this data is presented after being imported into a spreadsheet, click the image to expand.

 That was the overview with details of the Duo Format.

 These files are available the following morning after each days racing, though usually the evening before late on.
 We provide the files to our Subscribers at a reasonable cost.

 A Basic format of the results data files are available at no charge, however these do not contain as much information and are available as a bi-weekly download.
 You do need to register with us to obtain them.

 Clicking this Membership Options Page shortcut will allow you to take either of these options.

 Why not obtain previous years from our Past Results Data page to have a comprehensive amount of data to work with.

 Once you have the information in a database it is possible to carry out all manner of queries against it.
 In fact we will be making an Access Database available which includes extended information using our ‘Single File’ format for the data.
 The extra columns of information comes directly from manipulating and calculating the data using the files as described on these pages.
 To see this extra information please view the Single File Format page which details them and we hope give an indication as to what you can do with this undeniable wealth of data.

 Simply put RacingFormBook will help inform and assist you to find winners and enjoyment from Horse Racing.
 Provide historical horse racing results data.